 For all cash equivalents and marketable securities held at January 1, 2008 and recorded as available-for-sale or held-to-maturity, we elected to apply the fair value option under SFAS No. 159 and thereafter recorded these instruments as trading securities.
 Prior to our election of the fair value option, the unrealized gains and losses for available-for-sale securities were recorded to Accumulated other comprehensive income/(loss) and the unrealized gains and losses for held-to-maturity securities were not recognized.
 This election resulted in a cumulative after-tax increase of approximately \$12 million to the opening balance of Retained earnings.
 Cash equivalents and marketable securities acquired subsequent to January 1, 2008 have been recorded as trading securities.
-Trading securities are recorded at fair value with unrealized gains and losses recorded in Automotive interest income and other non-operating income/(expense), net and Financial Services revenues.
-Realized gains and losses are accounted for using the specific identification method.
+Trading securities are recorded at fair value with unrealized gains and losses are accounted for using the specific identification method.